zuzmoskvic/lab-express-basic-site/README.md

 ## Instructions

-**All your work will happen inside *starter_code* so first enter *starter_code* and then run the command to create package.json file**.
+**All of your work should happen inside of the *starter-code* directory.**

+As such, you should navigate to the directory and run `npm init -y` to create a package.json file, and install `express` by running `npm install express`.

 **Your Website should have (at least) 3 pages:**

-1. A home page
-2. An "about" page
-3. A photo gallery page
+1. A **Home** page, that welcomes the visitor and links to the other pages on the website.
+2. An **About** page, that shares some basic information about the person.
+3. A **Works** page, where you showcase some of the work of the person you chose.
+3. Bonus: A **Photo Gallery** page, displaying some pictures of the person/their work.

 **Your site should also have a `public/` folder for:**

-- CSS styling
+- CSS stylesheets
-- images
+- Images
-- (BONUS) some small front end JavaScript (click events, fade ins, popups, etc.)
+- Bonus: A small script that adds basic interactions to the page (click events, fade ins, popups, etc.)

-Send your pull request before next class!

 ## Structure of Your Code

-Your starter code only has an empty `app.js` file.
+Your starter-code only has an empty `app.js` file.
 In addition to that, you will need:

-1. a `package.json` file (run `npm init` to create one)
+1. A `package.json` file (run `npm init` to create one).
-2. to npm install `express`
+2. Running npm install `express`.
-3. a `views/` folder for your separate HTML files
+3. A `views/` folder for your separate HTML files.
-4. a `public/` folder for your publicly available files like CSS, images and (bonus) JavaScript
+4. A `public/` folder for your publicly available files like CSS, images and (bonus) JavaScript.

-Happy coding! :heart:
+Happy coding! 💙